-A judge of the Provincial Court – Family and Youth may consider waiving or changing the above requirements if, in the circumstances of the case, giving 7 days notice is impossible or impractical.
+A judge of the Court of Justice – Family and Youth may consider waiving or changing the above requirements if, in the circumstances of the case, giving 7 days notice is impossible or impractical.

 Service of Testing Order

-Testing Order means an order made by the provincial court that directs the Chief Medical Officer of Health (CMOH) to search the communicable disease databases or that directs a source individual to allow a qualified health professional to take a sample of a bodily substance from the source individual for analysis, or both (Section 1(q) MTDA).
+Testing Order means an order made by the Court of Justice that directs the Chief Medical Officer of Health (CMOH) to search the communicable disease databases or that directs a source individual to allow a qualified health professional to take a sample of a bodily substance from the source individual for analysis, or both (Section 1(q) MTDA).